All Episodes

 alex jones

-because it just came out that the CIA and the FBI working with the ADL, criminally targeted the organization, who was 100% dead on everything they said has come true.
+Because it just came out that the CIA and the FBI working with the ADL criminally targeted the organization who was 100% dead on everything they said has come true.

-People think Alex Jones was right.
+People think Alex Jones is right.

-Knew they were innocent, knew they were good, and set them up, and infiltrated members in who didn't go to press conferences and say racist things so they could attribute it to the John Burser side.
+And they classified it two weeks ago that the ADL knew they were innocent, knew they were good, and set them up and infiltrated members in to then go to press conferences and say racist things so they can attribute it to the John versus which we know goes on.

-And they would quit.
+You say that again, and they would quit.

-And then they were reporting.
+And then they were reporting on them.

 unidentified